jepsen-io/jepsen/doc/tutorial/04-checker.md

 interpret those operations, when it dispatches based on `(case (:f op) :read ...)`.
 Now we need a *model* of the system which understands those same operations.
 Knossos defines a Model data type for us, which takes a model and an operation to apply, and returns a new model resulting from that operation.
-Here's what that looks like:
+Here's that code, inside `knossos.model`:

 ```clj
 (definterface+ Model